 Do you want to fly all over the world or mostly stick to train travel?

 When it comes to rewards, the sky is truly the limit.
-You can truly go almost anywhere, but your first step is figuring out a way to narrow your selection of destinations down.
+You can go almost anywhere and plan any type of trip you want, but your first step is figuring out a way to narrow your selection of destinations down.
+That way, you can focus on earning rewards that suit your specific travel tastes.

 Aside from deciding where you want to go and when, here’s what you’ll need to get started:

-- A credit score over 700, but ideally over 720.
-The best travel credit cards are geared to individuals with good or excellent credit, which usually means a score over 720.
+- A Credit Score Over 700, But Ideally Over 720.
+The best travel credit cards are geared to individuals with good or excellent credit, which usually means a credit score over 720.
 Lower scores are occasionally acceptable if other employment and income conditions are met.

 Rules for Getting the Most Out of Your Travel Credit Card